Growing Zones

 What if I'm on the border between two zones?

-Choose the colder zone (lower number) to be safe.
-Sub-zones (a/b) can help narrow it down — your ZIP lookup result above will show the sub-zone when available.
+Choose the colder zone to be safe.
+Sub-zones (a/b) can help narrow it down.
 If you're right on a border, selecting cold-hardy plants rated for both zones is the safest bet.

 Does zone apply to all plants equally?